YashwanthKothakota9/build-http-server-python/README.md

 - Keep the TCP connection open after the first request
 - Handle any subsequent requests on the same connection
 - Return appropriate responses for both requests

+### Stage 13: Add Support for Multiple Persistent Connections
+- Handle multiple concurrent TCP connections
+- Keep each connection open for multiple requests
+- Process requests independently on each connection
+- Return appropriate responses for all requests